Ongenix/5-letter-strings/README.md

 # 5-letter-strings
 All 5 letter strings

-useful for wordles
+useful for wordles also there are no duplicates
-no duplicates